yurikaminski/AIDL19-DeepSales/README.md

 ### Testing
 2) Incompatibility between tf and keras dataset formats
     a) We changed the input of the network from tf.dataset to Numpy arrays.

+## Results
+### Results on audio chunks

+### Results on whole files
+These are the predictions metrics for whole files.
+In the first case, we include the metrics for predicting audio chunks (3 seconds intervals).
+In the second one, we include the metrics for whole files.
+The prediction for a audio file is computed both, averaging the prediction for chunks and using majority voting
 ## Further work and next steps